 Most of these intonations and utterances lasted seven times with a loud voice.
 More often, the situation also demanded repetitions and frequent reiterations.
 The numbers too had their own importance; in many cases, priests made sure that these numbers were in the right context.
 The need for heka was even greater among the dead than that of the living beings.
 When a person died, he became helpless in a world full of evil spirits, organ snatchers, and demonic influences.
 To protect dead souls, Sekhmet priests made sure that they provide protection to the dead souls, by conducting a series of funerary rituals and procedures.
 These rituals and spells are some of the well-known Egyptian treasure houses of knowledge and wisdom.
 For example, the Opening of the Mouth ceremony was a classic example of what Egyptians could achieve with their magical powers; this unique ritual consisted of spells necessary for warding off dangers and evil acts unleashed by invisible spirits of the underworld.

 Addressing Powerful Gods

 Dealing with great gods and goddesses was a difficult act, as the gods were so powerful to be mistreated!
-Every magical act performed intended to please a series of gods and to get real benefit of their wishes and blessings.
-Hymns of praise and worship were the essential things required to please gods and even today, many tombs provide invaluable examples of these prayers.
-Selected food items and drinks also formed the essential things needed to please gods.
+Every magical act performed intended to please a series of gods and to get the real benefit of their wishes and blessings.
+Hymns of praise and worship were the essential things required to please gods, and even today, many tombs provide invaluable examples of these prayers.
+Selected food items and drinks also formed the essential things needed to please the gods.